forquare/hashbang0.com/content/post/2009-02-06-sun-week-thirtyone.md

 Tuesday morning never really happened.
 Me and Faye woke up in the afternoon and Faye went to town to see Ceri.
 I came a little after and we realised we had to sign contracts for next years flat.
 Nothing much happened that evening...

 Wednesday I tried to start some revision for my exam, but this never really happened...You know how other things are far more interesting....
-Wednesday evening we went to see [Yes Man][1], which was a good film, check out the imdb link for info...We all indulged ourselves in saying yes to the pub for a few drinks :D
+Wednesday evening we went to see [Yes Man][1], which was a good film, check out the IMDB link for info...We all indulged ourselves in saying yes to the pub for a few drinks :D

 Thursday I went to see Phil about dissertation stuff, it looks like it should be fairly simple to do, but there is lots of planning.
 I'm currently thinking about ideas to do...